jesuslovesyiyi/Understanding-Climate-Change/README.md

-# Global-temperature-change
+# Understanding Climate Change
-Python notebook showing changes in global mean temperature
+Check out a series of small and fun Python notebook exercises that allows you to get your hands dirty with climate data!